sanskrit/raw_etexts_english/blogs/manasataramgini/2007-10-11_abhinavagupta-on-the-deha.md

 +++
-title = "abhinavagupta on thexa0deha"
+title = "abhinavagupta on the deha"

 +++
 I was reminded of a statement of abhinavagupta in the tantrAloka due to